-- Section A.1, "Installation Overview" - Section A.2, "Installing the C-agent on a UNIX or Linux System" - Section A.3, "Installing the C-Agent on a NonStop System"
+- Section A.1, "Installation Overview" - Section A.2, "Installing the C-Agent on a NonStop System"

 A.1 Installation Overview

 These instructions are for installing a new, clean copy of the C-based Oracle GoldenGate Veridata Agent software.
 To upgrade an existing installation, see Upgrading Oracle GoldenGate Veridata.